juancastillo0/book-notes/romantic_music_history_19th_century.md

 ## Schubert

-Inherited th same traditions in Lied compositions that Betthoven did.
+Inherited th same traditions in Lied compositions that Beethoven did.
 But, in his more than 600 Lieder, he explored and exanded the potentialities of the genre as no composer before him.
 The earliest are in the dramatic ballad style of his time.

 It has often been said that Schubert was not particularly discriminating in the poetry he chose to set.
 But the poets to whom he turned most frequentrly were the most distinguished of his day, notably Goethe (some 65 settings) and Schiller (about 40).